pydesc/PyDesc/doc/cookbook.md

     print(f"{inds[0]} - {inds[1]} frequency: {frequency}")
 ```
 Frequency maps, as contact maps, are iterable.
 Iterator returns tuple of ids
  and frequency.
-However there are methods specific to that kind of maps:
+ However, there are methods specific to that kind of maps:
 * `get_contacts_frequencies` -- takes single id of atom set and returns list of
  results in format (<id of atom set in contact>, <frequency>)
 * `get_contact_frequency` -- returns frequency of contact between two atom sets.